tcoukoulis/rails-docker-dev/README.md

 ## Purpose

-The goal of this project is to make setting up a hobby Rails application in Docker as easy and as flexible as possible.
+The goal of this project is to make setting up a hobby Rails application in Docker as easy and as flexible as possible without requiring a developer to configure, install and manage versions of Ruby and Node.

 ## Requirements